 Julia Cameron, the originator of Morning Pages, shares how to write them.

 I like composition-size notebooks which are 7.5 inches wide and 9.5 inches high.
 It is best not to buy a fancy journal for this process.
 Keep your notebook and a good writing pen by your bed so that you can write as soon as you wake up in the morning.

 Writing morning pages typically takes about 20-30 minutes in the morning, depending on how fast you write.
 Make yourself a warm drink and dedicate yourself to writing to the end of the three pages.
 The deeper insights and ideas often come at the end.
 It does not matter what you write.
 Let it all out even if it seems hard, boring or pointless.
 Get used to expressing yourself spontaneously and accepting what comes out.

 Write your three pages every morning and do not reread them as you might become too critical about what you are writing.
 If you want to reread your morning pages journal - wait until the end of your journal.

 After your entire morning pages journal is finished, you might enjoy spending a weekend contemplating what you have written.
 I recommend looking for repetitive themes and deeper meaning in your writing.
 Consider circling sentences and words that stand out as emotionally strong with different coloured markers.
 If going through your entire journal all at once seems like too much work, try going through your pages once a week, in order to find the main themes in your writing.

-Negative emotions always signal how you can make new positive life choices.
+Negative emotions always signal how you are not meeting your emotional needs.
 Your negative journal rants can help you to become much more self-aware.
 For this reason, it is helpful to leave 3-5 blank pages at the end of your journal so that you can gather your final insights.
 After you write a final summary of what you have learned from your morning pages journal, you will know exactly what positive changes you need to make in your life.